Back to school

 - Parent letter - assessments and results update

-As pupils begin to return on a phased basis, The Highland Council and schools will start routinely to offer at-home testing using lateral flow devices to:
+The Highland Council and schools will start routinely to offer at-home testing using lateral flow devices to:

 - All primary, secondary and special school staff;